Science and Faith

 Of course, both groups actually believe that what they currently 'know' is true, and they also both believe that there is more to be discovered, but some people focus more on one aspect and some focus more on the other.
 And the key difference lies in how they respond when new ideas seem to contradict old, established truth: some embrace the new ideas, and some cling to the old, established certainties.

 The Structure of Scientific Revolutions by Thomas S. Kuhn famously describes this process.
 It is often the case, especially when a radical change is being proposed, that the old guard never accept the new idea, but they eventually die off, and the new idea becomes the new dogma.
+The idea is sometimes known as Planck's principle, from a passage in Max Planck's autobiography which is often paraphrased as "science progresses one funeral at a time".

 Both science and organised religion are human activities (despite the repeated claims of their followers to the contrary), and both science and religion experience this tension - between those whose focus is on discovering new truth, and those whose focus is on defending established truth.
 And, of course, both science and religion need both groups - those who want to see progress and those who want to preserve the benefits that the established truths have provided.

-What we see now as science was developed within the Christian worldview, by people who were seeking truth.
-At that time, there was no real distinction made between theological truth and other kinds of truth.
-People sought truth, partly for its own sake, and partly because all truth helps us to know the Creator better.
-The move away from trusting institutions and ancient authorities came about as alternative approaches to seeking truth developed, fueled by belief in a Christian God who wanted to be known, and who could be known through the two basic sources of truth: the revelation contained in scripture, and the revelation contained in nature.
+As people slowly moved away from trusting institutions and ancient authorities, they developed alternative approaches to seeking truth.
+In Europe, this was fuelled by their belief in the Christian God who wanted to be known, and who could be known through the two basic sources of truth: the revelation contained in scripture, and the revelation contained in nature - often referred to as the 'two books'.
 In seeking truth, people learned to formulate a story clearly, and then test the truth of that specific story by looking for evidence, either for or against it; simplicity was an advantage, and contradicting other known truth was a serious disadvantage.
-The same disciplines worked, whether you were seeking truth concerning doctrine, or truth concerning creation.
+The same disciplines worked, whether you were seeking truth concerning spiritual matters, or truth concerning the natural world.

 And the move away from trusting institutions and ancient authorities was only a move towards embracing other ways of discovering truth, it was not a complete rejection of the institutions and authorities.
 Whether you are dealing with science or religion, the only way you can move forward is by trusting the bulk of what you have been taught, but recognizing that what you have been taught is not the whole truth, and some details may need to be modified.